anikasolapurkar/CS-225-Final-Project/README.md

 * Djikstras : Implementation of Djikstra's algorithm to find shortest path
 * PageRank : Implementation of the Page Rank algorithm
 ## How to run the program
+Setting up a virtual Docker environment on your laptop if you do not already have one:
+* Inside the final project directory, create a Dockerfile and copy paste "FROM gcevans/cs225-container:fa22 ENTRYPOINT bash" in there.
+* On VSCode, use Remote-Container: Open Folder in Container to open up the project and then select "From Dockerfile".
+To Run the Program:
+* type 'make' in the terminal and wait for the program to compile.
+* type './main' to see the results of test cases and the real world data set.
 ## Test Description
+Our tests check for:
+* Constructing the graph
+* BFS -- getting to the correct target location
+* BFS traversal -- moving in the correct order
+* Dijkstra's algorithm
+* Reading and parsing dataset
+* Page Rank algorithm